The best solution for sun protection and driving is polarised lenses.

 Are Polarised lenses really worth it?

-Not only is glare unpleasant, it impairs depth perception, distorts your view and colours, and can cause temporarily blindness.
+Not only is glare unpleasant, but it also impairs depth perception, distorts your view and colours, and can cause temporary blindness.
 So the additional cost is definitely worth it — especially for athletes.
 Regular sunglasses may filter some sunlight but they do not eliminate glare as effectively as polarised lenses.